Blogger

 The Travel Blogger Hiking Everest To Help Cancer Survivors

 AMELIA OLD.
-After nearly years of schooling, Amelia Old set off on her dream to hike to Mt.
+After nearly years of schooling, Amelia Old decided to hike to Mt.
 Everest Base Camp.
-The blogger behind Passports From the Heart, Amelia focuses on philanthropic travel on her website.
+Amelia, the blogger behind Passports From the Heart, focuses on philanthropic travel on her website.
 But this was the 37-yr antique’s biggest challenge thus far.
 Travel blogger Amelia Old hiked to Mt.
-Everest Base Camp, raising over $20,000 for most cancers survivors.
+Everest Base Camp, raising over $20,000 for most cancer survivors.

 Because she wasn’t simply trekking to Mt.
 Everest Base Camp in Nepal.
 Amelia used her trek to raise money for Cancer for College, an American employer that gives cancer survivors money for university training.